The 9 Best Bikes for Heavy Riders (Up to 550 lbs!)

 But here is a tip:

 Mountain bikes are usually designed to withstand harsher use than other bike types.
-Furthermore, their wide tires are more suitable for heavy riders because they can absorb the bigger load and road vibrations better.
+Furthermore, their wide tires are more suitable for heavy riders because they can absorb bigger loads and better control road vibrations.

 What happens if you ride a bike with a weight limit lower than your weight?